danielzanella/SimpleProxy/README.md

             [HttpMethod(HttpMethod.Post)]
             public void Add(Bar bar);

-4. For methods that should use parameter values as part of the query string, decorate them with `ResourceAttribute` specifying a fragment with format codes, and the list of parameters used in the query string:
+4. For methods that should use parameter values as part of the URL, decorate them with `ResourceAttribute` specifying a fragment with format codes, and the list of parameters used in the query string:

             // GET /foo/1
             [Resource("{0}", "id")]